-Can herbs, supplements, and botanicals provide benefit for breast cancer?
+Can herbs, supplements, and botanicals help with breast cancer?

-The antioxidants most studied to prevent or treat cancer are vitamins C and E and co-enzyme Q10.
-Data from evidence-based research show contradictory results.
+Antioxidants that have been studied to prevent or treat cancer include vitamins C and E and co-enzyme Q10.
+Studies have not shown that they are helpful.

-Precautions: Talk with your doctor before taking any vitamin, mineral, or herbal supplements -- especially in high doses.
+Precautions: Talk with your doctor before taking any vitamin, mineral, or herbal supplements, especially in high doses.
 This includes garlic capsules, ginseng, ginkgo, soy, and valerian.
-The various products can boost or limit the effects of cancer treatment.
-St. John's wort, which is used for depression, can block certain anticancer drugs.
+Some of these supplements can affect cancer treatment.
+For example, St. John's wort, which is used for depression, can block certain cancer drugs.
 High doses of vitamin C, an antioxidant, can change the way chemotherapy and radiation affect your body.
-Also, the safety, efficacy, and manufacture of dietary supplements aren't regulated as strictly as pharmaceutical drugs are.

 Also, the safety, effectiveness, and manufacture of dietary supplements aren't regulated as strictly as prescription medications.

 How might meditation, journaling, music therapy, and support groups help a woman with breast cancer?